whoschek/bzfs/README.md

 **--include-dataset-regex** *REGEX [REGEX ...]*

-*  During replication (and deletion), include any ZFS dataset (and its descendants) that is contained within SRC_DATASET (DST_DATASET in case of deletion) if its relative dataset path (e.g. `baz/tmp`) wrt.
+*  During replication (and deletion), select any ZFS dataset (and its descendants) that is contained within SRC_DATASET (DST_DATASET in case of deletion) if its relative dataset path (e.g. `baz/tmp`) wrt.
 SRC_DATASET (DST_DATASET in case of deletion) matches at least